Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/advanced-usage/spa-out-out-of-session-tracking.md

 ## Impact on features

-This section lists the impact of enabled `doNoTrack` mode on various Nosto products
+This section lists the impact of enabled `doNoTrack` mode on various Nosto features

 | Feature                                         | Impact                                          |
 |-------------------------------------------------|-------------------------------------------------|